codelings-net/codelings/README.md

 pip install wasmtime hexdump
 ```

-(Reports from macOS and Windows PowerShell users would be welcome.)
+(Reports from macOS and Windows PowerShell users would be welcome!)

 The above should install the most recent version of the `wasmtime` WebAssembly
 runtime.
-The project has been developed using
+The project has been developed using `wasmtime` version 0.25.0 and
-`wasmtime` version 0.25.0 and needs the fuel feature (which limits the number
+needs the fuel feature (which limits the number of instructions executed and
-of instructions executed and thereby avoids infinite loops).
-Fuel was
+thereby avoids infinite loops).
+Fuel was introduced in version 0.23.0 released
-introduced in version 0.23.0 released in Feb 2021, so earlier versions will not
+in Feb 2021, so earlier versions will not work.
-work.

 ### Installing WABT

 WABT (The WebAssembly Binary Toolkit, affectionately known as "wabbit") is not
-required to run the main script, [evolver.py], but it is useful when experimenting
+required to run the main script ([`evolver.py`]), but it is useful when
-with WebAssembly, e.g. for converting hand-written WebAssembly text files to binary (using `wat2wasm`)
+experimenting with WebAssembly, e.g. for converting hand-written WebAssembly
-or for disassembling the binary files produced by the main script (via `wasm-objdump -d`).
+text files to binary (using `wat2wasm`) or for disassembling the binary files
+produced by the main script (via `wasm-objdump -d`).

 **TODO**